byumov/cfengine/README.md

-# Brew formula for build old version of CFEngine
+# Brew formula for build old version of CFEngine on MacOS

 ## CFEngine Version
 3.4.5